 What Are the Best Home Insurance Companies in Illinois?

-Chubb ranks first for Illinois homeowners with the state's lowest premiums and above-average customer satisfaction.
-USAA, Auto-Owners, State Farm and Farmers complete the top five, excelling in areas like military-focused service, premium coverage quality and local agent networks.
+Chubb ranks first in Illinois with the state's lowest premiums and above-average customer satisfaction.
+USAA, Auto-Owners, State Farm and Farmers round out the top five, with strengths in military-focused service, coverage quality and local agent networks.

 Chubb | 4.7 | $2,300 | Most Illinois homeowners |